B4mbus/nvim-headband/README.md

 ### 🔜 Soon
  1. For shortened paths an option to make them full for a second (`:toogle_short()`?)
  2. Clickable and hoverable items in sections (directories, location items)
+ 3. Make `unsaved_buffer` a section like file_section so that it's easier to configure it's behavior